shashankpritam/Insertion-Bias-TEs/InsertionBiasTE.md

-Here are the step-by-step instructions for testing the insertion bias implementation:
+The instructions for testing the insertion bias implementation:

 1. Distribute 1000 insertions randomly in the base population.
 2. Simulate the invasion for only 1 (or, if possible 0) generations.